School Board Filing Is Open; Six Candidates Have Filed

 There will be three open seats.
 Terms for board members Dan Leslie, Bob Oreskovic and Rob Horvath expire in 2026.
 Board members are elected to three-year terms.

-As filing opened at 8 a.m. on December 9, two candidates filed; Leslie and newcomer Morgan “Mo” Hagedorn.
+UPDATE No. 1 –As filing opened at 8 a.m. on December 9, two candidates filed; Leslie and newcomer Morgan “Mo” Hagedorn.
 A third candidate, newcomer Dr. Kirstie Holtermann, also filed later in the morning.

 Board members are elected to three-year terms.